Ryanel/Cedille/doc/README.md

 --------------------
 * Little to no documentation (in progress...!)
 * Uncredited code needs to be removed or credited
-* An offical style guide
+* An official style guide
 * Comment existing code